 Learn how to make chicken cordon bleu using these easy step-by-step instructions!
-Ham and cheese stuffed chicken breasts are breaded in panko, then baked until crisp.
-It’s a classic comfort food that’s made even better when topped with a luscious dijon cream sauce.
+Ham and cheese stuffed chicken breasts are breaded in panko and then baked until crisp.
+It’s deceptively easy to make and sure to impress.

 Table of Contents

 This chicken may look intimidating but honestly, they are really quick and easy to prepare.

 - Amazing texture and flavor.
 The texture of the chicken is crispy on the outside and moist in the middle.
 It’s cheesy and savory, thanks to the addition of the ham.
 The creamy sauce takes it to another level.

 - Short list of simple ingredients.
 Despite feeling like a fancy French dish, this recipe is made with simple and easy-to-find ingredients.

 - It’s versatile.
 Baked chicken cordon bleu is easy to make for meal prep or for weeknight dinners.
 However, it also feels elegant enough to impress guests at dinner parties and holidays!